- Print

 Note

-These settings are relevant to EMF-based PDF output and rich-text-based PDF output.
+All settings (except PDF/UA Compliant) are relevant to EMF-based PDF output and rich-text-based PDF output.

 PDF/A Compliant